Yakkhini/really-save-nix-together/content/posts/preface.md

 draft: false
 ---

-# the open letter to the NixOS foundation (https://save-nix-together.org/) is corrosive to the Nix project
+# The open letter to the NixOS foundation (https://save-nix-together.org/) is corrosive to the Nix project

 > **Editor's note**:
 > This letter is the work of a number of **not** anonymous contributors.